fuwhu/hive-1.2.1/README.txt

 managing large datasets residing in distributed storage.
 Built on top of Apache Hadoop (TM), it provides:

+this version of hive is based on hive 1.2.1 and change some source code for wang28103/spark-1.5.2-hive-auth

 * Tools to enable easy data extract/transform/load (ETL)

 * A mechanism to impose structure on a variety of data formats